-How to Effectively Use Online English Language Development Tools in the Classroom, Part 1
+How to Effectively Use an English Language Development Curriculum in the Classroom, Part 1

 We’ve never experienced a greater need for effective instructional tools for our English learners than right now.
 With administrative and teaching staff stretched to the max, it’s critical that you have tools actually make a difference in helping English learners progress.
 To that end, we’ve created a two-part blog to show you how to effectively use online tools in the classroom during Designated ELD time.
 We'll cover: